A quick trip of twenty-four hours is sometimes what I need to get my outdoor fix

 (I still wonder what’s with the packs that are larger than what I used on the Appalachian Trail never mind what I use now.
 Likewise a bit perplexed with the HUGE leather waffle stompers that seem to be popular. 🙂 )

-The following day, Mrs Mags and did I a mellow hike in the foothills.
+The following day, The Former Wife and did I a mellow hike in the foothills.
 It may be the end of winter up high, but at 6000′ or so, spring is on its way.
 Easter daisies were spotted and the first greening of the year is starting.

 Please excuse the finger in the way of my camera.
 Doh!